Meet the Team: Bonnie

 This is a complicated question as I wear many hats.
-I am a mother, a partner, a counsellor, a coach, and a friend.
+I am a mother, a counsellor, a coach, and a friend.
 However, at my core, I am a nurturer, a listener, and a goal setter.
 I am a nature lover, summit chaser, and ocean admirer.
 Powerful music brings tears to my eyes and the smell of rain brings me a sense of peace.
 We are all so many things, one box is not big enough for any of us.
 We can all evolve, bloom, and grow!

 What led you to become a counsellor?

 I have wanted to work and support people since I was a peer support team member in high school.
 I have always been curious to learn about others' experiences, perspectives, and opinions and how I can support them in seeing and reaching their goals.
 I have had a strong sense of social justice for most of my life and am always working to understand the various factors impacting those I work with.
 The short answer is that life can be tough, and we are all so unique in the way we move forward.
 Being able to share space with individuals as they explore their world and experiences is an honor.

 Everyone is doing the best they can with what they have available at that moment.
 Be kind, be honest, and be true to yourself.
 There is no place for judgment as we grow and learn.
 We are all going to stumble.
 Be compassionate to yourself and remember, we all have bumps – some are just more difficult to navigate than others.

 Do you ever get overwhelmed by the stuff people tell you?